Skip to main content

 The biggest challenge of client-side rendering is that it is not possible to capture the browser viewport.

-Only certain HTML elements and React components such as <canvas>, <svg>, <Video>, <Audio>, and <Img> can be captured.
+Only certain HTML elements such as <canvas>, <img>, <video> or <svg> can be captured natively.

-Unlike in server-side rendering, where a pixel-perfect screenshot is made, in client-side rendering Remotion only takes the capturable elements and composites them onto a single canvas.
+Unlike in server-side rendering, where a pixel-perfect screenshot is made, in client-side rendering Remotion places all elements on a canvas based on how it believes they are positioned and appearing in the DOM.

 Rendering process